ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    ```
    {:pre}

-5. Issue the following curl commands to query the COS bucket.
+5. Issue the following curl command to query the COS bucket.
 The application running on the dedicated instance will read content from the {{site.data.keyword.cos_short}} and return the results in JSON format.
 The data stored in COS is only available to the application running from the dedicated host.
    ```sh
    curl \
    -X POST \